 10 countries where girls’ education has been under attack

-Barriers to education, Children in conflicts, Discrimination of marginalised children, Education in emergencies, Girls' education, International Women's Day, Safe schools
+Barriers to education, Children in conflicts, Education in emergencies, Girls' education, International Women's Day, Safe schools

 This week we have been marking International Women's Day with inspiring stories about people who are tackling gender inequality.
 Here we look at the continuing attacks on girls' education.